 Pondering a move to paradise?
 Here's where to live.

-The Aloha State has many cities that provide residents with a good quality of life and are fun places for tourists to visit:
+The Aloha State has many cities that provide residents with a good quality of life and are fun places for tourists to visit.
+Here are our top picks for the best places to live in Hawaii.

 The capital of Hawaii, Honolulu is on the island of Oahu and a major tourist destination, especially along Waikiki Beach with its many hotels, shops and nightlife spots.
 Tourism contributes $10 billion annually to the economy, and Honolulu is also a major hub for banking, manufacturing, international business and military defense.